eager-dev/eager/README.md

 # EAGER
-Engine Agnostic Gym Environment using ROS.
+Engine Agnostic Gym Environment for Robotics.

 ## Toolkit's advantages (current implementation)
 - Assurances on action execution by using services (if simulator has same assurance, i.e. does not use topics for communication)